 3. Glass Furniture

 Utilizing coffee tables, dining tables, buffets or consoles that are either glass or reflective glass make a big difference in smaller spaces.
 Because these pieces are either see-through or mirrored they don’t appear as visual obstacles that block your sight through the space.
 Transparent furniture that does not interrupt or block one’s line of vision, as well as reflective furniture that redirects the eye to another focal point, creates a visual illusion that tricks the mind into thinking less space is being used while making the space more interesting for the eye.

 4. Use Lines Well

-Unlike the rules of fashion, in design, we welcome all lines.
+Unlike the rules of fashion, in design we welcome all lines.
 Vertical, horizontal and diagonal all have a place in beautiful interior designs.
-Vertical Lines cause the eye to focus on the length of the room, horizontal lines open up the breadth of the space making it seem like there is more interior space available while melting away some harsh corners.
-Horizontal lines can be employed well in accent walls or art pieces that serve to expand the overall feel of the room, visually pushing the ceilings higher and the floors lower.
+Vertical lines cause the eye to focus on the height of the room, while horizontal lines open up the breadth of the space making it seem like there is more interior volume available while melting away some harsh corners.
+Vertical lines can be employed in accent walls or art pieces that serve to expand the overall feel of the room, visually pushing the ceilings higher and the floors lower.

 5. Multipurpose Furniture

 Finally, we all know simply reducing clutter and crowding in a space opens it up immensely, so our last tip for you is making sure your furniture is both functional and beautiful.
 Having ottomans or chaises with secret storage compartments allow you to hide your dirty little secrets without dumping your things or having to go to the storage locker to pull out your old DVD’s of Law and Order SVU that you swear you don’t binge on anymore.